horacio-g/homework1-repository/README.md

 *_Clean Up The Code_*
-    *Labeled and added notes to each section
+    ..*Labeled and added notes to each section

 *_Improve Website Accessibility_*
-    *Add alt tags to all images
+    ..*Add alt tags to all images

 *_CSS Improvements_*
-    *Consolidated CSS selectors and properties
+    ..*Consolidated CSS selectors and properties

 *_Created new project Read Me file_*
-    *Used Github markdown language to create Read Me
+    ..*Used Github markdown language to create Read Me